Cray-HPE/docs-csm/104-NCN-PARTITIONING.md

 <a name="layering-real-world-example"></a>
 ##### Layering Real World Example

-Let's take `/root` for example, we can see in the upper-dir (the overlay) we have these files:
+Let us take `/root` for example, we can see in the upper-dir (the overlay) we have these files:

 The upper-dir has these files:
 ```bash